ADVERTISEMENT

 Raji Shuaeeb

 Shuaeeb Is a seasoned sportswriter, social worker, and philanthropist.
 He has been renowned for his support of disabled sports persons and championing for equal rights and opportunities for all sports persons.
-He is also a father of 4 children and married to His partner Moana who is of Australian descent.
 He currently does sports volunteering and disability support work aside from writing for this August media.

 Tags: Buchlern sports complexPascal ZuberbuhlerThe Blue Stars/FIFA Youth CupZurich’s Altstetten